What does the evidence show on the long-term safety/integrity of plugged and abandoned onshore oil and gas wells?

 Why might this be relevant?

-The project does not answer the question as it focuses on fracture detection and stimulation, which is not directly related to the long-term safety/integrity of plugged and abandoned wells.
+While the project focuses on fracture detection and stimulation, it does not directly address the long-term safety/integrity of plugged and abandoned wells, but it could provide valuable insights.